vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 You can rotate the certificates in your Pivotal Cloud Foundry (PCF) deployment using `curl`.
 PCF provides different API calls with which to manage certificates and CAs.
 New certificates generated through this process use SHA-256 encryption.

 These API calls allow you to create new CAs, apply them, and delete old CAs.
-The process of activating a new CA and rotating it in gives new certificates to the Ops Manager Director.
+The process of activating a new CA and rotating it in gives new certificates to the BOSH Director.
 The BOSH Director then passes the certificates to other components in your PCF deployment.

 <p class="note"><strong>Note</strong>: These procedures require you to return to Ops Manager and click <strong>Apply Changes</strong> periodically.
-Clicking <strong>Apply Changes</strong> redeploys the Ops Manager Director and its tiles.
+Clicking <strong>Apply Changes</strong> redeploys the BOSH Director and its tiles.
 If you apply your changes during each procedure, a successful redeploy verifies that the certificate rotation process is proceeding correctly.</p>

 ###<a id='add-new-ca'></a> Step 1: Add a New CA